Farhans-code/Farhans-code/README.md

 My name is Farhan

+I am currently accelerating my coding skills on a Software Engineering Bootcamp - Debugging the world, one line at a time!

+I am currently working on software design, data structures and user defined functions.
+These will be available on my portfollio shortly - stay tuned and see you soon!

 <!--
 **Farhans-code/Farhans-code** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.